-- (1) European Heritage Days event organisers from the 50 European States signatory to the European Cultural Convention; - (2) European Heritage Award/Europa Nostra Award winners; - (3) European Heritage Label Sites.
+- (1) European Heritage Days event organisers in the programme's 48 participating signatories to the European Cultural Convention2; - (2) European Heritage Award/Europa Nostra Award winners; - (3) European Heritage Label sites.

-All applicants must have hosted or organised at least one European Heritage Days event during at least one of the past four EHD seasons (that is, between 18 August 2018 and 31 October 2021).
+All applicants must have hosted or organised at least one European Heritage Days event during at least one of the past four EHD seasons (that is, between 17 August 2019 and 31 October 2022).

-It is also expected that applicants will plan to host a European Heritage Days event during 2022.
+It is also expected that applicants will plan to host or organise a European Heritage Days event during 2023.

-If you are an organiser of a project involving European cultural heritage that you would like to share with the rest of Europe, then you are the Storyteller we are looking for!
-Simply fill in the application form and, subject to the conditions outlined below, your Story will be published on the EHD portal.
+Are you an organiser of a project involving European cultural heritage that you would like to share with the rest of Europe?
+Then we would like to hear your Story!

+Simply fill in the application form and, subject to the conditions outlined below, your Story will be published on the EHD website.
 Any individual or legal entity can submit an entry.